How Do Our Bodies Make Insulin?

 Thanks to modern science, people with diabetes can live long and healthy lives.
 In 1922, a 14-year-old diabetic boy became the first person to receive insulin treatment which saved his life.

 Early insulin treatments were taken from pigs and cattle.
 It was a lifesaving medication, but some patients had allergic reactions to the product.
-There was also concern about contaminants or transfer of diseases by using this method.
+There was also concern about contaminants or the transfer of diseases by using this method.

 However, it was the only option for about 50 years, and you can still find animal insulin for sale outside the United States.